A Brief Overview of English Grammar

 Relative pronouns

 Relative pronouns "who, whom, whose, what, which, that" connect certain types of subordinate clauses, which are called relative clauses in English, with the main clause.
+(Relative clauses are described in Word Order in Complex Sentences in the section Grammar.)

 The man who is standing by the window is her brother.